Steps that CPG Manufacturers can take to Foster Innovation

 Negotiating UPS & FedEx Shipping Contracts

-By Mike Erickson, President and CEO, AFMS Global Transportation Consultants
+By Mike Erickson, CEO, AFMS Global Transportation Consultants

 Before we address the major issues affecting your carrier contracts and how you can successfully negotiate the best rates possible for your company, I would like to give you a brief background on AFMS and why our advice is worth reading.